MBasial/huetoys/README.md

 My collection of Python scripts for playing with Philips Hue and LivingColors bulbs.

-My code relies on the work of Nathanaël Lécaudé at https://github.com/studioimaginaire/phue
+My code relies on the work of NathanaÃ«l LÃ©caudÃ© at https://github.com/studioimaginaire/phue

 If you find it useful, I'd love to hear that, but it's not required.